(Re)branding a category disruptor

 Logo with the text 'brilli BrightClean Antimicrobial Light' in purple and black

-my Approach
+strategic Approach

 For concept inspiration, I looked to technology brands known for effective, long-lasting, trusted products, like Dyson and iRobot, and approachable, sustainability-focused brands like Rothy’s and Seventh Generation.